Los Angeles Child Custody Lawyers

 Child Custody Attorneys in Los Angeles, California

 When parents decide to separate, they also have to decide on several other factors regarding their children.
 They must address whether they will share custody of their minor children, who will make decisions for their children, and how much time each parent may spend with their children.
 Generally, if parents agree on a plan, the court will approve it.
 However, if they disagree, the court will decide for them.
 The judge will consider your children’s needs and other relevant aspects of your situation, and from there, he or she will issue a custody order that is in the best interest of each child.
 If you are facing a child custody issue, it is important that you have strong legal representation on your side.
 The Zitser Family Law Group, APC understands that the future of your family is on the line and is here to help.
 To discuss your situation with a legal team you can trust to help protect your family, contact Zitser Family Law Group today.
+Our skilled Los Angeles child custody lawyers are ready to help you through the legal process.

 Types of Child Custody